-In order to protect your employees, customers, and property, it is important to make sure that you meet all fire requirements for commercial buildings.
-In this article, we will discuss the different fire safety equipment that can help keep your employees and visitors safe in case of an emergency.
+To protect your employees, customers, and property, it is important to meet all fire requirements for commercial buildings.
+This article will discuss the fire safety equipment that can help keep your employees and visitors safe in an emergency.

 Active and passive fire control